bcCOVID-19group/bcCOVID-19group-site/content/post/2022-02-17-report/index.md

 report](COVID19group-2022-02-17.pdf) on the status of COVID-19 in British Columbia (February 17th, 2022).
 This report focuses on the Omicron variant, which is spreading rapidly in Canada, even among those fully vaccinated.
-In the video accompanying this report (to appear), [Dr. Eric Cytrynbaum](/authors/cytryn/) walks you through the key results and highlights the take-home messages.
+In the video accompanying this report, [Dr. Eric Cytrynbaum](/authors/cytryn/) walks you through the key results and highlights the take-home messages.